99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Data volumes: share data between containers in the same task definition, so like some task can write to a path, and a logging task can read from it and save them. for EC2 instance stoagre, for fargate ephemeral storage tied to lifecycle.

+Amazon ECR
+elastic container registry, used to store and manage docker images on AWS private repo for your account or public repo using ECR public gallery IAM role to EC2 instance to pull ECR repository

+AWS Copilot:
+CLI tool to build release and operatre containerized apps. it provisions all required infrastructure for containerized apps (ECS, VPC, ELB, ECR...).
+Auto deploy with code pipeline + deploy to multiple environments

+Amazon EKS
+another way to run containerized apps. using Kubernetes not ECS, runs docker containers but is open source and used by more different cloud providers same goal but different API. supports EC2 mode or FARGATE mode.
+Its Cloud agnostic so it can be used in any cloud, use it if your company / another cloud you use, uses it.
+You create EKS nodes with tasks inside, they can be: Managed node groups (auto scaling, on demand ec..) by AWS or Self-Managed Nodes.
+EKS data volume supports EBS, EFS, FSx, by specifying a StorageClass.
+It uses a Container Storage Interface CSI, to be able to use them

+# Beanstalk
+Allows you to skip the manual setup for each service when deploying an architecture.